 What are the clinical signs of congenital stationary night blindness?

 Congenital stationary night blindness is present at birth and is nonprogressive, meaning that it does not worsen with age.
 Affected horses likely have normal vision during daylight, unless also affected with other eye problems, such as cataracts or equine recurrent uveitis.

 Horses with CSNB may exhibit anxiety, apprehension, and confusion in low light conditions.
 They may be reluctant to move, bump into things, or be prone to injury at night.
 They may also exhibit resistance to entering dark stalls, trailers, barns, and other dimly lit spaces.

 How is congenital stationary night blindness diagnosed?

 Electroretinography (ERG), which measures the electrical activity of retinal cells in response to light, can be used to diagnose CSNB.
 A veterinary ophthalmologist must perform this specialized procedure.
-The available DNA test can be utilized for a definitive diagnosis at any age.
+The available DNA test for LP can be utilized for a definitive diagnosis at any age.

 How is congenital stationary night blindness treated?

 There is no cure for CSNB.
 However, many affected horses can be successfully managed.
 Horses with CSNB should be provided with a safe, comfortable, familiar location during the night.
 Stall lights should be kept on at night.
 For horses that live in pastures full time, electric fencing that produces a clicking sound can be used to help them navigate and it also recommended to place them with a seeing pasture mate at night.
 Be sure to give affected horses sufficient time to adjust to new surroundings during daylight hours.

 What is the prognosis for congenital stationary night blindness?